socialally/zephyr/README.md

 #### Composition

-When your plugin class needs to extend another class then you can *decorate* the class prototype using the `pluggable` function to create a plugin system.
+When your plugin class needs to extend another class then you can *decorate* the class prototype using the `plugable` function to create a plugin system.
 For example:

 ```javascript
 var zephyr = require('zephyr')